pixelatto/PixelattoWeb2020/_team/03-juan.md

 hashtags: [HackerMan, PragmaticSama, Ju]
 ---

-Juan knows his way around every programming language ever made and has root access to your computer, but don't worry: he won't do anything evil as long as you keep buying our stuff.
+Juan knows every programming language ever made and has root access to your computer.
+He won't do anything evil as long as you keep buying our stuff.

 **Special Moves:**